 In accordance with the EC Habitats Directive 92/43/EEC (hereafter 'The Habitats Directive') a Screening for Appropriate Assessment (AA) must be undertaken for all projects and/or plans to assess whether there is potential for Likely Significant Effects (LSEs) from the project or plan on European sites (Natura 2000 sites); comprising Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
-The proposed development site is located within the island of Skellig Michael, Co.
+The proposed works site is located within the island of Skellig Michael, Co.
 Kerry, with the immediate surrounds typically made up of a landing pier, lighthouse road, associated sea wall, and coastal habitats.
 No surface water environments are within the project boundary.
-A location map for the proposed works is presented in Figure.1.
+A location map is presented in Section 4.2 (Figure 8).